A Designer’s Guide to Documenting Accessibility & User Interactions

 • Product and Project Managers can define and document accessibility requirements at project level.
 Do we target AA or AAA for example?
 Also, they can make accessibility part of the Definition of Done if you work in an agile environment.

 • Designers design and also document how it works and what it looks like.
-They also document navigation, the “hidden” interactions and what assistive technologies should announce.
+They also document navigation, the “hidden” interactions and what screen readers should announce.

 • Developers & Accessibility experts document the technical implementation.
 Things like correct markup, ARIA roles, landmarks, …